-Tim Tebow signs 1-year deal with Jaguars as he looks for another NFL run: report
+Tim Tebow signs 1-year deal with Jaguars as he looks for another NFL run

-Tebow has not played in NFL regular-season game since 2012 and only as one snap as receiver
+Tebow is trying to make it as a tight end but has not played in NFL regular-season game since 2012 and only as one snap as a receiver

-Tim Tebow is reportedly joining the Jacksonville Jaguars for offseason workouts as he signed his contract with the team to work as a tight end.
+Tim Tebow joined the Jacksonville Jaguars for organized team activities as he signed his contract with the team to work as a tight end.

-Tebow signed the contract Thursday morning and is expected on the field, ESPN reported.
+Tebow signed the contract Thursday morning and is expected on the field for practice later, ESPN reported.
 Tebow has reportedly told those close to him he is embracing the challenge of trying to make it back onto an NFL team for the regular season at a new position.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM